Dansby Swanson Player Props: Cubs vs. Rangers

 Dansby Swanson At The Plate

-- Swanson has driven in a run twice this year, but just one in each of those games.
+- Swanson has driven in a run in three games this season (42.9%), but has had no multiple-RBI games.

-- In five games this year (83.3%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.